Learn Attic Greek. Learn fast, have fun.

 The differences between the various forms of Ancient Greek: Archaic, Classical, and Koine, are overstated.
 Whether you aim to learn how to read Homer’s epic poems, the drama and philosophy of Athens, or the various treasures of Koine c anything from the Bible to the poetry and history of the Hellenistic Age – the Ancient Language Institute will prepare you for it.

-Our Beginner Courses prepare future Greek scholars of any time period.
-Starting in the Intermediate Course, you can choose an era to specialize in and continue that area of study into your Advanced Course.
+Our Beginner and Intermediate Courses prepare future Greek scholars of any time period.
+Starting in the Advanced Course, you can choose an era to specialize in and continue that area of study into your Expert-level courses.

 What You Can Expect